GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

 ```

 Then configure the App Engine default GCS bucket for later use.
 The default App
-Engine bucket looks like YOUR_PROJECT_ID.appspot.com.
+Engine bucket is named YOUR_PROJECT_ID.appspot.com.
 Change the default Access
 Control List (ACL) of that bucket as follows:

 ```